Compare models

 Miscellaneous

-• Biometric Security: The iPhone 11 utilizes Face ID for secure authentication and unlocking, while the iPhone 8 relies on the familiar Touch ID fingerprint sensor integrated into its home button.
+- Biometric Security: The iPhone 11 relies on Face ID for secure authentication and unlocking, utilizing its TrueDepth camera system.
+The iPhone 8 uses Touch ID, an integrated fingerprint sensor within its physical home button.

 Weight